 Hong Kong—Pearl Lam Galleries is proud to present Embodied, a group exhibition that studies figuration in art.
 Curated by David Ho Yeung Chan, the exhibition will feature works by five international artists: Du Zhenjun (France), Ho Tzu Nyen (Singapore), Li Ming (China), Gatot Pujiarto (Indonesia), and Ben Quilty (Australia).
 The show will open on 6 November and run through 10 January, 2015.

 To ‘embody’ is to take spiritual possession of something that one holds dear in the hope of making it one’s own.
-An artwork’s attributes come from the visual representation of an idea, and the most direct way to engage us is by depicting the human body.
-As early as the classical period, Hellenistic sculptures incorporated the human body as a vehicle for expressing an ideal beauty and a longing for an eternal existence.
-In The History of Ancient Art Among the Greeks, Johann Joachim Winckelmann, an 18th century art historian and archeologist, writes:
+An artwork’s attributes come from the visual representation of an idea.
+For an artwork, the most direct way to engage with audiences is to depict the human body.
+Embodied examines the language of figuration and the varying appropriations of bodily association through the use of different media.
+In doing so, it exposes the gap between using art as a tool for idealisation and reality.

 Ho Tzu Nyen

 60 x 50 cm; 23 3/5 x 19 7/10 in.